 Virologic Treatment Failure with Viral Drug Resistance Identified

 A change to a new regimen must include an extensive discussion of treatment adherence and potential toxicity with a patient in an age- and development-appropriate manner and with a patient’s caregivers.
 Clinicians must recognize that conflicting requirements of some medications with respect to food and concomitant medication restrictions may complicate administration of a regimen.
 Timing of medication administration is particularly important to ensure adequate ARV drug exposures throughout the day.
-Palatability, size and number of pills, and dosing frequency all need to be considered when choosing a new regimen.44
+Palatability, size and number of pills, and dosing frequency all need to be considered when choosing a new regimen.38

-Choice of Therapy with Goal of Complete Virologic Suppression
+Therapeutic Options After Virologic Treatment Failure with Goal of Complete Virologic Suppression

-Determination of a new regimen with the best chance for complete virologic suppression in children who have already experienced treatment failure should be made in collaboration with a pediatric HIV specialist.
+Determination of a new regimen with the best chance for complete virologic suppression in children who have already experienced treatment failure should be made by or in collaboration with a pediatric HIV specialist.
 ARV regimens should be chosen based on treatment history and drug-resistance testing to optimize ARV drug potency in the new regimen.
-A general strategy for regimen change is shown in Table 15, although as additional agents are licensed and studied for use in children, newer strategies that are better tailored to the needs of each patient may be constructed.
+A general strategy for regimen change is shown in Table 17, although as additional agents are licensed and studied for use in children, newer strategies that are better tailored to the needs of each patient may be constructed.

 Previously prescribed drugs that were discontinued because of poor tolerance or poor adherence may sometimes be reintroduced if ARV resistance did not develop and if prior difficulties with tolerance and adherence can be overcome (e.g., by switching from a liquid to a pill formulation or to a new formulation [e.g., ritonavir tablet]).
-Limited data in adults suggest that continuation of lamivudine can contribute to suppression of HIV replication despite the presence of lamivudine resistance mutations and can maintain lamivudine mutations (184V) that can partially reverse the effect of other mutations conferring resistance to zidovudine, stavudine, and tenofovir.52-54 The use of new drugs that have been evaluated in adults but have not been fully evaluated in children may be justified, and ideally would be done in the framework of a clinical trial.
+Limited data in adults suggest that continuation of lamivudine can contribute to suppression of HIV replication despite the presence of lamivudine resistance mutations and can maintain lamivudine mutations (184V) that can partially reverse the effect of other mutations conferring resistance to zidovudine, stavudine, and tenofovir.46-48 The use of new drugs that have been evaluated in adults but have not been fully evaluated in children may be justified, and ideally would be done in the framework of a clinical trial.
 Expanded access programs or clinical trials may be available (see www.clinicaltrials.gov).
 New drugs should be used in combination with at least one, and ideally two, additional active agents.

 When searching for at least two fully active agents in cases of extensive drug resistance, clinicians should consider the potential availability and future use of newer therapeutic agents that may not be studied or approved in children or may be in clinical development.
 Information concerning potential clinical trials can be found at http://aidsinfo.nih.gov/clinical_trials and through collaboration with a pediatric HIV specialist.
 Children should be enrolled in clinical trials of new drugs whenever possible.

-Therapeutic Options When Two Fully Active Agents Cannot Be Identified or Administered
+Management Options When Two Fully Active Agents Cannot Be Identified or Administered

 It may be impossible to provide an effective and sustainable therapeutic regimen because no combination of currently available agents is active against extensively drug-resistant virus in a patient or because a patient is unable to adhere to or tolerate cART.